When it comes to the best places for backpacking in the world, exploring South America’s 12 nations is a must.

 You won’t need a visa for any country in South America if you’re visiting as a tourist.
 However, this will vary depending on the length and purpose of your stay.

 If you’re visiting Peru or Chile, you will only need a visa if you’re staying for over 90 days.
 To visit Brazil, you will not require a visa.
 However, you will need a passport that is valid for six months, a ticket out of the country, and proof of sufficient funds.
+Brazil is also one of a handful of countries which currently offers a freelance visa, which is a good option for anyone who wants to stay for longer than six months.

 It is also essential to make sure you have the required travel vaccinations, as some countries will ask for proof of these on arrival.